diazamaliana/generasi-gigih-homework/README.md

 ### `Section 3`
 - [x] Fix any impure functions / mutable codes, and also fix the eslint problems (if any)

+## Module 5
+### `Section 1`
+- [x] At minimum there should be one components that use Flexbox, and a different component that use Grid.
+- [x] You can freely choose which components that will be changed.